pugetmesh/pugetmesh.github.io/docs/meshtastic/config.md

 === "Modules>Neighbor Info"
-    *Please do not enable neighbor info for portable nodes as it makes telemetry difficult to interpret*
+    *Please do not enable neighbor info for portable nodes as it makes telemetry difficult to interpret* *NOTE: Neighbor Info is no longer shared across the mesh on long_fast*

     * **Enabled:** `FALSE`